-PACE Standing Committee to meet in Tallinn
+PACE Standing Committee meets in Tallinn

 - The observation of the early parliamentary elections in Kazakhstan (20 March 2016)